 Many dream board devotees like to begin the process with some writing.
 All you need is a pen and some paper to start brainstorming what your most important goals are.
 Bullet journaling can be extremely helpful in this process.
 If you regularly keep a journal, then you might look back at the last few weeks or months to help you identify some new goals for yourself.

 Once you hit upon a likely goal, or even several of them, try to go into more detail about what reaching that goal will look like.
 How will you feel?
 How will your life be affected?
 Feel free to write as much as you like.

 Also, give some thought to how you might achieve that goal.
 Try to be specific about the steps that may be involved.
 This may give you more ideas about what to include on your board.

 Now for the fun part.
-Sit down with some magazines and scissors to start finding images, words and phrases that capture the look or feel of achieving your goal.
+Sit down with some magazines and scissors to start finding images, words, and phrases that capture the look or feel of achieving your goal.
 You also can use photographs that you’ve taken yourself or your own artwork.
 Some people like to write about their goals right on the poster board.
 Remember, it’s totally up to you.

-Feel free to divide your board into various sections such as career goals, financial goals, relationship goals and fitness goals.
+Feel free to divide your board into various sections such as career goals, financial goals, relationship goals, and fitness goals.
 You might also create a vision board that’s devoted to just one aim.

 Now that you have your images and phrases, it’s time to glue them to your board.
-A glue stick is the perfect tool for this job.
+A glue stick is a perfect tool for this job.
 As you fasten each piece of paper to the board, think about what it means to you, and why you chose it.
 This will help you to further solidify and define your goal.